Port of Dover preparing for ‘exceptionally busy’ summer

 “We are advising those who will be using the Port of Dover this summer that it will be exceptionally busy and therefore it is vital that they do not arrive any earlier than the two hours stated – just as if you were planning on flying from a UK airport.
 However, in the case of any issues with the sailing they are booked on, they will simply be placed on the next available sailing at no extra cost as sailings will be continuous throughout the day.”

-In order to prepare for the expected delays, the Port of Dover announced its ‘Summer Getaway’ plan.
+The Port of Dover has also announced its ‘Summer Getaway’ plan.

 By working with their partners, they are aiming to reduce the traffic for their demanding seasonal period.